rifaterdemsahin/ai-security-course/3_UI/Cards/art_toolbox.md

 - question : 🎨 ART
+- hint : Think about a Python library that provides tools for testing adversarial attacks and defenses
 - answer : Adversarial Robustness Toolbox - An open-source Python library that provides tools for crafting adversarial attacks and implementing defense mechanisms for machine learning models